Maternal Fetal Medicine Subspecialist

 Position Requirements/Qualifications:

-- Be registered or eligible for registration with the Australian Health Practitioner Regulation Agency (AHPRA)
+- Be registered or eligible for registration as a medical practitioner with the Australian Health Practitioner’s Regulation Agency, with no conditions, undertakings or reprimands (AHPRA).

 - Hold a Fellowship of the Royal Australian and New Zealand College of Obstetricians and Gynaecologists (RANZCOG) or an equivalent higher specialist qualification